Laura Fuentes

 Make the cookie dough:

 • In the bowl of a stand mixer or large bowl with a hand mixer, beat the butter on high speed for about 30 seconds.
-Add the sugar and mix on medium speed for 3 to 5 minutes or until fluffy.
+Add the sugar and beat on medium speed for 3 to 5 minutes or until the butter is airy.
+Add the egg, vanilla, and pumpkin puree to the bowl and mix until just combined.

-• Stir together the flour, baking powder, baking soda, salt, and cinnamon in a separate large bowl.
+• In another bowl, combine the flour, baking powder, baking soda, salt, and cinnamon or pumpkin spice.

 Bake:

-• Bake for 8 to 10 minutes or until the edges are just set.
-Remove from the oven and allow to cool down before transferring the cookies to a cookie rack.
+• Place the cookies in the preheated oven and bake for 12 minutes, until the edges are set.
+Remove them from the oven and let them cool on the pan first before transferring the cookies to a cookie rack.

 Notes